-

 Alberta Tucker Grimes

 This interview was conducted with Alberta Tucker Grimes (1909-2002) who was an educator and counselor from Greenville, South Carolina.
 Alberta Grimes started the first Head Start program for the state of South Carolina in Greenville, SC.
 Her work became the standard and model for similar programs that sprouted throughout the state.
-In this interview, she discusses her background as an educator, her education in the African American schools and her teaching career on boards and committees.
+In this interview, she discusses her background as an educator, her education in the African American schools during segregation, her teaching career on boards and committees, and her personal life.
 The interview also includes information about Charles Hall, a famous psychologist in Washington, Jessie Jackson as a student and financing of African American education.

 -